hillaabra/multinational-retail-data-centralisation/README.md

 1. Extracting the large datasets from multiple and varied data sources, including AWS RDS databases, AWS S3 buckets and API endpoints, and of filetypes and datatypes including PDF, CSV, JSON and postgreSQL database tables.

-2. Cleaning the extracted data using pandas and numpy, regex and dateutil.parser: removing rows with null values, .....
+2. Cleaning the extracted data in Pandas: removing rows with entirely null or erroneous values, addressing typos in string values, such as non-numeric characters in alphanumeric fields, replacing isolated invalid values with NaN or Null, type- and downcasting columns.
+This was to ensure consistency in the data uploaded to the local server.

 3. Uploading the cleaned datasets to a local PostgreSQL database, and finalising the database schema by type- and down-casting table columns, editing and creating columns and adding key constraints.
 All of these measures serve to optimise the data storage and access.

 The final phase of the project leverages the centralised data to extract valuable insights through data analysis:

 4. I answered a series of questions about the company's sales data using SQL.
-I coded and ran these queries through an IDE connecting to the PostgreSQL database using a driver (SQLTools).
-The results of these queries provide some concrete examples of the kind of complex data analytics this new database schema makes possible.
+The results of these queries, which can be seen [below](#findings-of-data-analysis), provide some concrete examples of the kind of complex data analytics this new database schema makes possible.

-I wrote the the database-centralisation program with object-oriented-programming principles in mind.
-Each dataset is accessed and manipulated through its own child class which inherits methods from the DataExtractor, LocalDatabaseConnector and DataCleaning classes.
-This approach is geared towards developing a data centralisation model that is potentially scalable should the company wish to add more datasets to the database in future.

 ## File structure

 In the inner project directory, `multinational-retail-data-centralisation`, there are two sub-directories:
 - `db_setup` contains the scripts that implement the data solution:
     - The top-level utility classes are contained in the scripts: